StephanosPSteer/Aubrushli_images/README.md

 + Maybe CFG_Scale but perhaps just change to best replicate prompt.
 + Make it look a lot better.
 + Incorporate Gligen or Composable diffusion/latent couple.
 + Hook it up properly with Aubrushli itself and indeed with the StoryBoard Module.
++ Clean up code, wasn't planning on a full app it just is increasingly going that way and right now spaghetti and technical debt is increasing.

 Anyway thats the initial readme, lots to add, watch this space.